-5 Written Questions
+5 Written questions

-5 Matching Questions
+5 Matching questions

-5 Multiple Choice Questions
+5 Multiple choice questions

 - the penetrating powers of different rays

 - kills the plants and many of the animals living there.
 When the plants die, their roots break up and no longer hold the land together.
 The land erodes away as it is washed by runoff and waves.

-5 True/False Questions
+5 True/False questions

 values → A compound made up of the positive ion from the base and the negative ion from the acid